Conditions and exceptions

 Senders

 The Senders step lets you specify users to whom your signature rule will be applied (Fig. 1.).
 If you are configuring a cloud (server-side) signature rule, the top list (Add the signature to emails...) allows you to define conditions by choosing senders whose emails will be stamped with your signature.
 The bottom list (Do not add the signature to emails...) allows you to add exceptions – users who will not get the signature.
-As for Outlook (client-side) signature rules, the Senders step is where you define users that will have access to the signature from Outlook.
+As for Outlook (client-side) signature rules, the Senders step is where you decide which users will have access to the signature in Outlook.

 The Senders step with 1 condition and 1 exception configured.